Registering with a GP practice or family doctor

 You can trust your GP or nurse to keep any information you tell them safe and private.
 Sometimes they may need to share information about you with other services to help you get the right treatment (for example, the hospital).
 They will always ask your permission to do this.

-If they think you or someone else is at immediate risk of serious harm, they may share information without getting permission to protect you or other people.
+Safeguarding – if a GP or nurse thinks that you – or someone else – is at immediate risk of serious harm, they may share information with other professionals.
+They are allowed to do this, without getting permission, to protect and help you and other people.